mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Communicate strategy broadly.
 How we want to achieve and why
 * Cloud Governance Model.
 How managing access, account factory, separation of duties
 * Train Staff
-* Take Time to shape how operations will happened in the clou (tools and processes)
+* Take Time to shape how operations will happened in the cloud (tools and processes)
 * Know which assets you will migrate.
 Identify difficulties to minimize risks during migration.

+## Cloud Adoption Readiness Tool

+* Answer a set of 47 questions
+* Get recommendations on how to improve
+* Get report that shows maturity to communicate it clearly

 ## MRA (Migration Readiness Assessment)